 Play the Short & Long Game Simultaneously

-Bounce Back from High Bounce Rates
+Bounce Back From High Bounce Rates

-One of the largest missteps of PPC campaigns is receiving high bounce rates once a visitor enters a website – meaning you lose out on the money you put on that advertisement.
+One of the largest missteps of B2B PPC campaigns is receiving high bounce rates once a visitor enters a website – meaning you lose out on the money you put on that advertisement.
 A Bounce Rate is a percentage of people who land on your website and idle on the page they entered or leave the site.

 PPC is only as good as the content it directs to.
 Be sure to have a strong SEO strategy in place if you plan on utilizing both.
+To do otherwise is to waste money.

 Choose a Dynamic Duo for Dynamic, Process-Driven Results

-That doesn’t mean that you should necessarily disqualify using PPC from your marketing strategy.
+That doesn’t mean you should disqualify using PPC from your marketing strategy.
 If you want click-through from PPC, spend the money to rank well.
 Boost your budget slightly and you will see significantly higher returns on your PPC campaign.
 Once people go to your website via your ads, that’s where the SEO will need to be strong and effective.
 You can keep your target audience engaged on your website with well-researched, SEO-rich tactics.

 Want to learn more ways to improve your B2B lead communication?
 Read our blog on CRMs to find out more.